krobinson96/grammar-buddy-helper/README.md

 Thank you for visiting my repository! 🙂 Be sure to leave a star! ⭐

 This class allows the user to instantiate a GrammarBuddyHelper object which allows the creation of grammar using Backus-Naur Form notation.
-Included with the class are sample grammar text files which demonstrate how the grammar is to be notated in order to be read and used by the class.
+Included with the class are sample grammar text files which demonstrate how the grammar is to be notated in order to be read and used by the object.

 ## Usage
 The top-level main() function can be edited to test out the functionality of the class.
 The only constructor that is included is GrammarBuddyHelper(),